 Wind speed and wind direction were measured at all stations except Station 8 (Old Fort).
-Figure 3-1 shows wind roses for all stations with a complete year of records including Fort St. John Airport for 2023.
-Mean annual wind speed for 2023 ranged from 1.0 m/s (Station 12 - Hudson's Hope) to 3.4 m/s (Station 9 - 85th Avenue) at the Site C network stations.
-Fort St. John Airport recorded a mean annual wind speed of 4.1 m/s which was 8% greater than the 30-year climate normal of 3.8 m/s (Table 3-1).
+Figure 3-1 shows wind roses for all stations with a complete year of records including Fort St. John Airport for 2024.
+Mean annual wind speed for 2024 ranged from 1.0 m/s (Station 12 - Hudson's Hope) to 3.5 m/s (Station 9 - 85th Avenue) at the Site C network stations.
+Fort St. John Airport recorded a mean annual wind speed of 4.3 m/s which was 10% greater than the 30-year climate normal of 3.9 m/s (Table 3-1).
+The wind sensor at Station 11 malfunctioned after routine servicing of the wind direction sensor.
+Insufficient valid wind readings were collected over the 12-month period so a wind rose was not created.

 The differences in wind speed and wind direction between stations that are apparent in the wind roses are attributed to small scale surface features such as proximity of trees and local topography to the network stations and their location within the meandering Peace River Valley.
 The higher wind speed at Fort St. John Airport is likely due to this station being on the plateau above the Peace River Valley and its very open surroundings with a large fetch in all directions.
-There was a wide difference of the proportion of calms as well: ranging from 0.72% to 26.3% over the 12-month period.
+There was a wide difference of the proportion of calms as well: ranging from 0.39% to 24.69% over the 12-month period.
 Higher calm measurements were noted at lower elevation stations beside the Peace River in more enclosed areas of the valley, with site values similar to previous years.

-Figure 3-1: Annual wind roses for all Site C stations and Fort St. John Airport for 2023.
+Figure 3-1: Annual wind roses for Site C stations and Fort St. John Airport for 2024.